EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 public function getPage($page, $pageSize = null)
 ```

-The *getPage* method allows to fetch detailed information about a page of elements of the collection.
+The *getPage* method fetches detailed information about a page of elements of the collection.

 The first page number is 0.
 The last page number depends on the collection and the page size requested.
 This method won't give you this information, but if you are interested in iterating over all the pages, the *getAll* method is there just for that!